-I’m 24 years old and growing up in the 90s, depression just wasn’t a ‘thing’ I heard about.
-It was never, ever a topic of discussion.
-I never knew what depression was or that it even existed, let alone any other form of mental illness.
-I suppose I was only aware that you could be physically unwell.
+I’m 24-years-old and I growing up in the ’90s, depression just wasn’t a ‘thing’ people spoke about.
+It was never, ever a topic discussed around me.
+I never knew that mental health was ‘a thing’ as such – I guess that I was only aware that you could be physically unwell.

-I now know that I put up with a lot of shit when I was little.
-I went through a lot of battles from an early age and always came through it, undamaged.
-I was lucky that it never affected me when I was younger but, boy, am I paying for it all now.
-Everything that happened that affected me in ways I once didn’t understand quickly caught up with me and took me out in one clean shot.
+I now know that I put up with a lot when I was little.
+I went through a lot of battles from an early age and I always came through it, undamaged.
+I never considered that everything I was going through was potentially going to cause mental health problems.
+I know that if my children went through anything that I did, I would be concerned for how it would affect them.
+I’m lucky that things never seemed to affect me when I was younger – well, I guess they did, I just wasn’t over aware of it.
+Everything that affected me in ways that I didn’t understand eventually caught up on me and wiped me out in one.

-I have a bunch of other mental illnesses but today I’m going to just focus on the one; my depression.
-There is one point in my life that I can easily pin point as something that had a great part in me finally getting diagnosed with MDD – my Dad passing away.
-My Dad passed away from lung cancer in 2011 and I didn’t realise how much I was struggling with it until me and my partner were expecting our first baby in 2014.
+There was one time in my life that I can easily pin point as something that had a great role in me getting diagnosed with depression – my Dad passing away.
+My Dad passed away from lung cancer in 2011 and I didn’t realise just how much I was struggling with it until 2014, when I found out that we were expecting our first baby.

-When my Dad was ill I was 200-300 miles away at University and I did everything I could to push it to the back of my mind.
-I wouldn’t know how bad the state he was in for a few more years – partially because I locked it all out.
-I never took anything on board that I was told and only travelled down on the day of his death, after getting a call telling me that this was ‘it’.
+When my Dad was ill I was 250 miles away at university and I did everything I could to push it to the back of my mind.
+I wouldn’t know how much I was suffering for a few more years – I blocked it all out.

 The day he died, I travelled home on the train and I made it home with just a couple hours spare before he passed.
 When I got to the hospital after he passed away, I will never forget what I felt in that room.
 I had an overwhelming feeling that all we become is that.
 A body, an empty vessel… forever.
 It wasn’t until then that I became fearful of death and it has taken over my life ever since.